 Beets can also be lumped in with brassicas, but they are not actually a brassica.
 The sugar beet that we use in Winter Bulbs & Sugar Beets extends the palatability duration of the mix significantly.
 Whitetails relish these just as well as brassicas.

 These small tiny seeds create some amazing yield.
-Because the seeds are so small a planting depth of ¼ inch or less is recommended.
+Because the seeds are so small, a planting depth of a quarter of an inch or less is recommended.
 Ideally the seeds would be broadcasted on a firm seedbed and then rolled over with a cultipacker.
 They also produce excellent stands when planted through a drill.
 They can also be broadcasted on a prepared seedbed prior to a rain or frost seeded in certain areas.
 Heck, these seeds are so hardy I’ll have brassicas growing in the cracks of my driveway if I have an accidental spill.

 Brassicas are very versatile when it comes to planting times.
-Traditionally they are planted during the late summer or fall, but they can be planted earlier during the spring in the far north.
-It is not recommended to plant them earlier anywhere but the upper tier of US states and Canada.
-Because of the longer growing season further south the plants will likely bolt to flower and seed, something you DO NOT want.
+Traditionally, they are planted during the late summer or fall, but they can be planted earlier during the spring in the far north.
+It is not recommended to plant them earlier anywhere but the upper tier of the United States and Canada.
+Because of the longer growing season further south, the plants will likely bolt to flower and seed, something you DO NOT want.
 You don’t want your plants to use their energy to produce flowers and seeds—you want the plant’s energy to stay contained in the leaves to be transferred into antler and energy for your herd.

-These seeds are normally planted at around 9 pounds per acre and the plants will grow well in any soil type pending adequate soil moisture is present.
-They will work in a no-till preparation and in less than full sun (at least 6 hours per day).
+These seeds are normally planted at around nine pounds per acre and the plants will grow well in any soil type pending adequate soil moisture is present.
+They will work in a no-till preparation and in less than full sun (at least six hours per day).
 They can also do well in below neutral pH.
 In my view they are the ideal food plot crop.

 I always preach versatility in a food plot program, but it is important to understand when and how each individual planting should be made use of.
 In my view, it is best to plant a combination of spring plantings and late summer plantings in the north.
 In the south most of your “menu” is planted during the late summer or fall, but a combination of annuals and perennials will also be your best bet under most conditions.